-Your final average will be graded in three ways: Homework Assignments, Quizzes, and Exams.
+Your final average will be graded in two ways: Homework Assignments and Exams.
 Please submit all work through Canvas.

-- Assignments: Homework Assignments in Cengage for each Chapter.
-25% - Quizzes: Chapter Quizzes for each Unit before the Unit Exam 25% - Exams: You will take 4 Unit Exams and One Proctored Exam 25% ---Final 25%
+- Assignments: Homework Assignments in Cengage for each Chapter (50%) - Exams: You will take 4 Unit Exams (25%) and One Final Proctored Exam (25%)

-PROCTORED EXAM(S):
+PROCTORED EXAM(S)

-This course will have 1 proctored exam(s), which will total PERCENTAGE 25% of your final average.
-Visit the Proctored Exam Information page for more information on proctoring options and refer to the Virtual Proctoring Guidelines if you plan to take your proctored exam(s) virtually.
+This course will have 1 proctored exam, which will total 25% of your final average.
+The proctored exam can be scheduled and taken at any of the 15 MS Community College campuses by clicking on In-Person Proctoring within Canvas.
+Visit the Proctored Exam Information page for more information on proctoring.